paradime-io/paradime-dbt-movie-challenge/README.md

 ## Conclusions

-In summary, while nominal revenues may show an increase, the movie industry’s inflation-adjusted revenue has faced considerable challenges due to the rise of streaming platforms, the impact of the COVID-19 pandemic, and broader economic factors like the 2008 financial crisis.
-These elements have collectively contributed to a more complex and less optimistic financial landscape for the industry when considering inflation-adjusted figures.
+The analysis highlights the film industry's rapid evolution, especially since the early 2000s with the rise of streaming platforms and lowered barriers to entry.
+Contrasts in loyalty between the US and Japan underscore the industry's diverse nature.

+However, data issues noted by the author require attention for future analyses to provide more accurate insights.